 Financial support and expertise is available for teachers wanting to develop more expensive learning projects for their students.
 NZASE Science Communicator Mike Stone found it is well worth investigating, as these case studies show.

-Read MoreHeroic Pacific knowledge
+Read MoreHeroic Pacific knowledge: Engaging with Pacific indigenous knowledge systems

 Some schools are investigating how to better engage with Pacific indigenous knowledge systems in their science teaching.
 NZASE Science Communicator Mike Stone explores one school’s journey in this introduction.